RasmusRPaulsen/DTUImageAnalysis/exercises/ex6-PixelClassificationAndObjectSegmentation/readme.md

 ```

 **Exercise 9**: *Visualize your classification result and compare it to the anatomical image in the start of the exercise.
 Does your results look plausible?*

+## Parametric pixel classification

+In the **parametric classifier**, the standard deviation of the training pixel values is also used when determinin the class ranges.
+In the following, we are also trying to classify **background, fat, soft tissue and bone**.

+We start by finding the class ranges by manually inspecting the fitted Gaussians from each class.

+As in the last exercise, we can still se the background-fat threshold to be -200.

+**Exercise 9**: *Plot the fitted Gaussians of the training values and manually find the intersection between the curves.*

+**Exercise 10**: *Use the same technique as in exercise 7, 8 and 9 to visualize your classification results.
+Did it change compared to the minimum distance classifier?*